 Americans spend an astounding $3.8 billion on dry eye symptom relief every year (1).
-Unfortunately, the majority of dry eye treatments options, such as various types of saline solutions and topical lubricants, can be inconvenient and uncomfortable to apply.
+Unfortunately, the majority of dry eye treatments options, such as various types of saline eye drop solutions and topical lubricants, can be inconvenient and uncomfortable to apply.
 In addition, the results are often disappointing.

 Why would getting enough omega-3 be important for helping treat dry eye symptoms?
 Because at the heart of most dry eye problems, chronic inflammation is wreaking havoc.

 The Meibomian glands are located behind the eyelids.
-Their role is to produce the fats for the tears, which prevents the tears from evaporating and leaving the eye surface unprotected.
+Their role is to produce the necessary fats for the tears, which prevents the tears from evaporating and leaving the eye surface unprotected.

 Inflammation disturbs the production and secretion of the lipids emitted by the Meibomian glands.
 The Meibomian glands create a mixture of lipids containing cholesterol wax esters, diesters, triacylglycerol, free cholesterol, phospholipids and free fatty acids.
-When the inflammation kicks in, however, the quality of that lipid mixture is changed, making it stiffer and more viscous.
+When the inflammation kicks in, however, the quality of this lipid mixture is changed, making it stiffer and more viscous.
 As a result, the lipids cease to effectively protect the tears and eye surface, resulting in familiar dry eye symptoms (4).

-Scientists speculate that the omega-3 fatty acids work in two different ways to reduce inflammation in the eye.
-First, the omega-3s suppress the inflammation within the Meibomian glands by inhibiting the inflammation signals.
+Scientists speculate that omega-3 fatty acids work in two different ways to reduce inflammation in the eye.
+First, the omega-3s suppress inflammation within the Meibomian glands by inhibiting the inflammation signals.
 In addition, they also help the meibum lipids become more fluid (3).

 Besides exploring the theory behind how omega-3 works in the eye, researchers have also been studying the practical application of omega-3 supplementation on patients with dry eye symptoms.

 In June, one study from India suggested that omega-3 supplements could help relieve computer-related dry eye symptoms, adding more data to a growing body of research (5).
-In addition, a 2013 placebo controlled, double blind randomized study found that 65 percent of patients who received omega-3 supplements experienced significant improvement of their dry eye symptoms within 3 months (6).
+In addition, a 2013 placebo-controlled, double-blind, randomized study found that 65 percent of patients who received omega-3 supplements experienced significant improvement of their dry eye symptoms within 3 months (6).

 Furthermore, an investigation on Meibomian gland cells showed that DHA and EPA from fish oil reduced inflammation markers.
 In addition, the researchers found that the EPA and DHA increased the production of Resolvin D1.
-This is especially significant since Resolvin D1 is derived from the fatty acids found in cod liver oil and helps restore the tissue back to its non-inflamed state (7).
+This is especially significant since Resolvin D1 is derived from the fatty acids found in cod liver oil and helps to restore tissue back to its non-inflamed state (7).

 At Omega3 Innovations, we have also been doing our own research on dry eyes.
 In the spring of 2015, a pilot study using one vial of Omega Cure Extra Strength (3000 mg EPA/DHA) once a day found that 70% of the participants experienced relief from the symptoms of chronic dry eyes within three to four weeks.